serhiisol/node-decorators/express/README.md

 * **@Cookies(param?: string)** - Express req.body object or single cookies param, if cookies param name was specified

 #### Error middleware
-To add error middleware, that handles unhandled errors simply implement new middleware class using `ErrorMiddleware` interface and provided it using `ERROR_MIDDLEWARE` token, like so:
+To add error middleware, that handles unhandled errors simply implement `ErrorMiddleware` interface and provide it using `ERROR_MIDDLEWARE` token, like so:

 ```typescript
 import { ErrorMiddleware, ERROR_MIDDLEWARE } from '@decorators/express';